On the wake and flapping dynamics of different aspect ratio flags: Results and discussion

 We systematically extracted the critical reduced offset velocity for all tested flags as the lowest flow velocity with a significant flapping amplitude $A/L>0.1$.
-The extraction of the flapping offset is more repeatable and less affected by planeity defects than the flapping onset velocity \citep{eloy_origin_2012}.
+A sensitivity analysis done on this amplitude threshold reveals a minor influence on the extracted critical velocities for threshold values between $A/L=0.05$ and $A/L<0.15$.
 The reduced offset velocity $\kindex{U}{offset}^*$ lies between \num{12.78} and \num{17.17} for different mass ratios $\num{1.4} < M^* < \num{2.8}$ and aspect ratios $\num{0.22}<H/L<\num{1.92}$ (\cref{fig:ClassicFlagQuantities}c).
 The experimentally extracted offset velocities are compared with three analytical models in the $(M^*,U^*)$ map.
+Linear models find the smallest flow velocity for which the flag deformations are not damped, so that vibration can sustain, which describes the transition at the offset velocity.
+The three analytical models predict only the critical offset velocity $\kindex{U^*}{offset}$ \citep{eloy_origin_2012}.
 Two linear two-dimensional potential flow models from \cite{argentina_fluid-flow-induced_2005} and \cite{shelley_heavy_2005} predict that the critical reduced velocity decreases monotonically with increasing mass ratio.
 Our experimental data points lie between the two linear models and do not vary significantly with mass ratio.
 A three-dimensional potential flow model from \cite{eloy_flutter_2007} takes into account the effect of aspect ratio and predicts several modal branches for different values of mass ratio.
 In the range of $1.4<M^*<2.8$, which corresponds to our experimental data range, the first unstable mode is the double-neck flutter \citep{eloy_aeroelastic_2008}.
 In the region of the double neck flutter, the predicted reduced offset velocities for three aspect ratios $H/L = \num{0.2}$, \num{1}, and $+\infty$ lie between $8<\kindex{U}{offset}^*<11.5$ and slightly decrease with aspect ratio.
 Our experimental values are almost \num{1.5} times larger than the predicted values of \cite{eloy_flutter_2007} for the double neck flutter mode.
 We do not observe a clear variation with aspect ratio.
-Experimental values of critical reduced velocities are typically larger than the theoretical predictions and show inherent fluctuations \citep{connell_flapping_2007,jankee_influence_2022,yu_review_2019}.
-The reduced critical velocities from our experiment and from the three-dimensional model are driven by the two neck flutter regime and only weakly affected by aspect ratio and mass ratio.
+The experimentally determined values of the critical reduced velocity are often larger than the theoretical predictions and show inherent fluctuations \citep{connell_flapping_2007,jankee_influence_2022,yu_review_2019}.
+The onset velocities are sensitive to initial sample curvature, flatness defects, and other sample imperfections.
+The imperfections increase the cross-sectional stiffness of the flags when they are not flapping and increase the measured onset velocities \citep{eloy_origin_2012,mettelsiefen.2025}.
+The reduced critical offset velocities from our experiment and from the three-dimensional model are driven by the two neck flutter regime and only weakly affected by aspect ratio and mass ratio.